Selected Professional Appointments

 Specialty Focus Areas

-Ontologies for Global City Indicators, City Services, etc., application of artificial intelligence and information technology to the modelling, planning and operation of complex organizations; ontologies for enterprise modelling; constraint-directed reasoning; information engineering.
+AI for social good; ontologies for Global City Indicators, City Services, etc.; application of artificial intelligence and information technology to the modelling, planning and operation of complex organizations; ontologies for enterprise modelling; constraint-directed reasoning; information engineering.